mileslucas/mileslucas.github.io/src/README.md

 ## Interests

 I enjoy using programming to solve astronomical problems and provide tools for other astronomers.
-Some of my research interests include stars, exoplanets, Bayesian analysis, and machine learning.
+Some of my research interests include stellar astrophysics, Bayesian analysis, and machine learning.

-Outside of research, I enjoy hiking, camping, playing video games, and photography.
+Outside of research, I enjoy drumming, hiking, camping, playing video games, and photography.
 You can see a selection of some of my favorite photos in [my portfolio](https://portfolio.mileslucas.com).

 ## Curriculum Vitae